Adult circumcision is performed at Pollock Clinics. No hospital visit is required.

 If you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin, be sure to talk to your doctor.
 He or she will tell you if and when to start taking those medications again.
 Make sure that you understand exactly what your doctor wants you to do.

 Take pain medications exactly as directed.
 If the doctor gave you a prescription medication for pain, take it as prescribed.
 If you are not taking a prescription pain medication, ask your doctor if you can take an over-the-counter medication.

 Do not take two or more pain medications at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

 If you think your pain medicine is making you sick to your stomach:

 Take your medicine after meals (unless your doctor has told you not to).

 Ask your doctor for a different pain medicine.

 Remove any dressing when your doctor says it is okay.
 Do this by soaking it off in a warm bath.
 Wear underwear that is comfortable for you.
 Some men prefer a snug fit for support, while others prefer loose-fitting briefs.
-Do what feels best for you.
+Do what feels right for you.